+The 1851 OS map surveyed around 1848 appears to show early signs of the works and there are references to it in 1858.
+The Rochdale Brick and Tile Company Ltd was formed in 1864 and appeared in Trade journals of 1869 and 1871 to advertise that bricks were burnt in the Patent Hoffman Kiln.
+The Hoffman kiln was invented in 1858 and became relatively common in England in the 1860's.
 The works were offered for sale in 1889 but apparently continued to trade under the same name until the early 1900's when they were taken over by the Brighouse Brick Tile and Stone Co.
 In 1934 this company was taken over by a consortium of Rochdale companies who traded as the Rochdale Federated Brick Co Ltd, they built a smaller transverse arch kiln on the site.

 The largest single project known to have been built of Summit bricks was the Dunlop Spinning and Weaving Mills in Rochdale built in 1919.
 The mill was faced in Summit pressed rustics and the bricks were transported from the works to the site in company owned canal barges.

 Between 1939 and 1945 T.H.Halsall and Sons of Bury took over the works and continued to run it until it closed in 1973.
 The coal and clay came from the quarry on the site.
 The works at Summit was demolished shortly after it closed in 1973 and is now a country park, some landscaping has taken place but it is still possible to identify some parts of the site.

 Overall view of works looking east